-Let's say a user reported a bug, and you wanted to acknowledge the user, letting them know that a fix is on the way.
+Let's say you receive a bug report from a user and you want to let them know that a fix is on the way or ask for more details.
 You can do this by reaching out to them directly from the bug report in your dashboard using the Reply to User button (or View Conversation if one already exists) as shown below.

 By default, your users will receive an in-app notification, then an email if they miss the notification.